toliuyi/contract-description/EIP/eip-MY.md

 ## Simple Summary

-A standard for owners to register descriptions of their smart contracts, then wallet could display those descriptions to users upon interacting with Dapps, making better user experience.
+A standard for Dapp developers to register descriptions of their smart contracts, then wallet could display those descriptions to users upon signing transactions, making better user experience.

 ## Abstract

-This EIP specifies a registry for human readable contract descriptions , permitting contracts owners register human readable descriptions to contract functions and wallets (such as MetaMask, Imtoken, Status, Toshi etc.) could query and display those descriptions to users when they about to sign Ethereum transactions.
+This EIP specifies a registry for human readable contract descriptions , permitting contracts owners register descriptions to contract functions and then wallets (such as MetaMask, Imtoken, Status, Toshi etc.) could query and display those descriptions to users when they about to sign Ethereum transactions.

 ## Motivation

 When users interact with Dapps, they often need to confirm transactions.
 But the confirmation UI which presented by installed wallet(such as MetaMask, Imtoken, Status, Toshi etc.) do NOT show proper messages to explain what the transaction all about.
 This situation often made user confused and hesitated to confirm.
-Thought there is EIP-926, Address metadata registry, could be used to associate descriptions with contract address, a simple and consistent standard will fix the problem far more efficiently.
-Then the overall Ethereum Dapp user experience gets improvement.
+Thought there is EIP-926, Address metadata registry could be used to associate description messages with contract address, a simple and consistent standard could fix the issue far more efficiently.
+Then the overall Ethereum Dapp user experience gets improved.

 ## Specification